The 'Grand

 in fact, have the ability to 'travel in foreign countries' as Master Masons and

-enjoy fraternal friendship with the 4-5 million Masons located around the world.
+enjoy fraternal friendship with the 4-5 million Masons located around the globe.

 Otherwise, any bloke on the street corner could grab a mate and go set up their

-own little pub club, calling it a 'Grand Lodge' and start
+own little pub club, calling it a 'Grand Lodge' and begin

 bottom line, though, is that regardless of how many